O sacrum convivium

 "O sacrum convivium" is a Latin prose text honoring the Blessed Sacrament.
-It is included as an antiphon to Magnificat in the vespers of the liturgical office on the feast of Corpus Christi.
-The text of the office is attributed with some probability to Saint Thomas Aquinas.
+It is included as an antiphon to the Magnificat in the vespers of the liturgical office on the feast of Corpus Christi.
+The text of the office has been attributed to Saint Thomas Aquinas.

 Its sentiments express the profound affinity of the Eucharistic celebration, described as a banquet, to the Paschal mystery : "O sacred banquet at which Christ is consumed, the memory of his Passion is recalled, our souls are filled with grace, and the pledge of future glory is given to us."